poridhiEng/poridhi-labs/Poridhi Labs/Observability and Monitoring/Prometheus Labs/Lab 25/README.md

 # Monitoring EC2 Instances

 In this lab, you will set up Prometheus on `Poridhi's VM` to monitor an AWS EC2 instance.
 You will install Node Exporter on the `AWS EC2 instance` to collect system metrics like CPU and memory usage.
-Additionally, you will configure Alertmanager to send alerts to a Slack channel.
+Additionally, you will configure Alertmanager on `Poridhi's VM` to send alerts to a Slack channel.

 ![](https://raw.githubusercontent.com/poridhiEng/poridhi-labs/9a755a8cb2852f5956249874a075b9c59f16027f/Poridhi%20Labs/Observability%20and%20Monitoring/Prometheus%20Labs/Lab%2025/images/logo.svg)

-Terraform will be used to automate the creation of AWS infrastructure.
-You will perform load testing on the EC2 instance to trigger alerts and test the monitoring setup.
+Terraform will be used to automate creation of AWS ec2 instance with necessary security groups, key pair, and route table.

 ## **Objective**
 - Set up Prometheus on `Poridhi's VM` to monitor an AWS EC2 instance.
 - Install Node Exporter on the `AWS EC2 instance` to collect system metrics like CPU and memory usage.
 - Configure Alertmanager to send alerts to a Slack channel.